Print?

 preceding the results.
 This is R's way of indicating that the line starts with the first element in your output.
 As you progress through the course, you'll encounter outputs with multiple elements.

-If your goal is to 'round' a number to a desired number of significant characters, you can employ the familiar print()
+As we already know, in R, it's unnecessary to use a specific function to display output values.
+However, if your goal is to round a number to a desired number of significant figures, you can use the print()

 Here's how you use the function:

-For instance, we can round the division result from our previous example to three significant characters.
+For instance, we can round the division result from our previous example to three significant figures:

-As demonstrated, the output of the expression has been rounded to three significant characters.
+As demonstrated, the output of the expression has been rounded to three significant figures.

 - On the first line, execute a division of